 This portion of the Project website will be used to post Project-related information from the applicant or other Project material.

-A Draft Environmental Impact Report (EIR) has been prepared for the project and is available for public review for 45 days, beginning on March 20, 2020, and ending on May 4, 2020.
+A Draft Environmental Impact Report (EIR) was prepared for the project and made available for public review for 45 days, beginning on March 20, 2020, and ending on May 4, 2020.
 The public review period was subsequently extended by 15 days, and ended on May 19, 2020.
 The comment period is now closed.
 The Draft EIR and associated documents can be found at the link below.
-The public review period is your opportunity to provide comments on issues related to the proposed project.
-Written comments regarding the adequacy of this Draft EIR must be received by 5:00 p.m. on May 4, 2020.
+A Final EIR will be provided to the Planning Commission and City Council concurrently with the project application at duly noticed public hearings.

 A Final EIR has been prepared which incorporates responses to comments received on the Draft EIR.
 The Final EIR also includes revisions to the Draft EIR as a result of the public comments, and other revisions as determined necessary by the City due to modifications to the Project.
 The Final EIR indicates that the modifications to the Project are minor in nature and do not cause any change in significant impacts that were analyzed in the Draft EIR.
 None of these revisions resulted in significant changes to the Project Description or findings of the Draft EIR that would require recirculation of the Draft EIR.

 A link to the final EIR is provided below.
 The Final EIR will be presented to the Planning Commission for consideration concurrently with the project application at a public hearing on September 22, 2020.
 The Planning Commission is anticipated to provide a recommendation to the City Council on the Final EIR and the Project at that meeting.

 Planning Commission Consideration: